Grossmont High School Advanced Placement and College Preparatory US History

 Click your Period's Button to complete this Actively Learn Assignment.

-The Corps of Discovery; the Journey of Lewis and Clark
+the Journey of Lewis and Clark

 The War of 1812 in the Chesapeake

 Much of the War of 1812's pivital events took place in the Great Lakes region, while the War's most memorable battle occured at New Orleans, after a treaty to end the War was already signed.
-Here, we will look at the battles that saw the Capital burned and inspired a peom that became our Nation's anthem.
+Here, we will look at the battles that saw the Capital burned and inspired a poem that became our Nation's anthem.

 Doing the DBQ: Federalist and Republican Hypocracy